zsiddiqi/openshift-origin/README.md

 ## OpenShift Origin 3.7 with Username / Password

-Currently, there is an issue when enabling the Azure Cloud Provider.
-The cluster works fine with the exception that the Service Catalog does not display all templates.
-The workaround at this time is to select from the openshift project to view all original templates.
-We have a bugzilla bug open with Red Hat and will update the templates once the solution is available.
+Due to some issues, this template does not enable the Service Catalog or the Template Service Broker.
+We will enable this in a future update once the issue is resolved.

+To view all the default templates, please select from the openshift project.

 This template deploys OpenShift Origin with basic username / password for authentication to OpenShift.
 This uses CentOS and includes the following resources: